Scar management

 Main effects include:

-• Reducing symptoms like itching and pain
+• Reduction of symptoms such as itching and pain

 Advantages include: